 Extended supply chains and energy security in the context of sustainability and energy management will be considered throughout the course.
 Case studies for both developing and developed countries will be an area of focus, with teaching activities supported by international research projects.
-Group work and guest lectures (subject to availability) from visiting international academics will be used to provide the opportunity to develop intercultural skills and experience.

-Analyse different energy resources and conversion processes using analytical modelling, experimental techniques and numerical simulations.
+- Analyse different energy resources and conversion processes using analytical modelling, experimental techniques and numerical simulations.

-Critically access the use of renewable energy systems to mitigate climate change and improve the environment and social welfare
+- Critically access the use of renewable energy systems to mitigate climate change and improve the environment and social welfare

-Make and justify decisions for selecting and optimising renewable energy products and systems based on technical, environmental, economic, risk and social criteria.
+- Make and justify decisions for selecting and optimising renewable energy products and systems based on technical, environmental, economic risk and social criteria.

-Develop innovative solutions to meet the current global sustainability and renewable energy challenges.
+- Develop innovative solutions to meet the current global sustainability and renewable energy challenges.